How to buy the best fitness tracker

 A pedometer is the most basic sensor, and one you’ll find in any activity tracker.
 This will count your steps and can often capture distance, too, based on an estimation of your stride length.
 We put the step counter through its paces in our tough lab test and check the accuracy.

 A heart-rate monitor is another option worth considering.
 This, as you might expect, will measure your heart rate throughout the day.
 It will report on your average heart rate, and periods of peaks and troughs – useful for tracking improvements in your fitness.
-It can also be used to measure VO2 max (the maximum rate of oxygen consumption), which can be useful for climbers, people preparing for a particular event and athletes.
+It can also be used to measure VO2 max (the maximum rate of oxygen consumption), which can be great for climbers, people preparing for a particular event and athletes.

 Most trackers will keep an eye on your sleep, including motion sensing to see whether your sleep is disturbed, and a measure of REM, light and deep sleep.
 A smart alarm feature means your tracker will pick the optimal time in your sleep cycle, that’s close to your alarm, to wake you up.
+If you're interested in sleep tracking, we have a dedicated guide on how to track sleep with a smartwatch or fitness tracker.

 Typically, if your fitness or activity tracker is rated for water resistance, there will be a list of obscure letters and numbers to reference how well protected it is against water.
 For example, an IP68 rating means that the device can be immersed in water at a depth of a metre or more, for a set period of time.
 An ATM rating is also important; a 1 ATM rating or higher means the device is water resistant up to 10 metres of pressure or higher.
 The pressure is important because, while you can take the wearable down to a certain water depth, if you sprayed the watch with a high pressure hose, it may not survive the experience.